sovangwidomski/aws-profile-switcher/README.md

 ✅ Added 'client-xyz-dev' to config file

 🎉 Successfully created profile 'client-xyz-dev'!
-💡 Test it with: awsprofile client-xyz-dev
+💡 Test it with: awsprofile -p client-xyz-dev
 ```

 > **📝 Note**: The profile names shown above (like "acme-corp-prod", "john-personal") are just examples.
 YOUR profiles will have different names based on how you set them up.